Hadith of the Golden Chain: Sunni narrations

-Many sunni scholars have narrated this event.
+Many Sunni scholars have narrated this event.
 (Note: Yahya ibn Yahya, Ahmad ibn Harb Neshabouri, Abu al-Salt Abd al-Salam ibn Heravi, al-Hakim Nishapuri, Abu Nu`aym al-Isfahani, Abu Ḥamid Muḥammad ibn Muḥammad al-Ghazali, Ibn al-Jawzi Hanbali, Sibt ibn al-Jawzi, Al-Suyuti, Muttaqi al-Hindi, Qazi Behjat Afandi.)
-Only fifty narrations have survived since third century out of ten thousands or twenty thousands or thirty thousands narrations.
-Besides, there are many other hadiths titled "al-Silsilah al-Dhahab hadith" varying from the one in question.
 Two of the important narrations are the "Fortress narration" and the "Faith narration".

 The Fortress narration

 There exists two different viewpoints among Sunni scholars regarding the Fortress Narration.
 Some of them mention Abu al-Salt Abd al-Salam ibn Heravi as the only narrator of this hadith and have disqualified him as a narrator, and consequently disregard the hadith.
-On the other hand, some of the sunni scholars regard Abu al-Salt as highly credible and therefore confirm the hadith, and some others even suggested healing powers for the hadith.
+On the other hand, some of the Sunni scholars regard Abu al-Salt as highly credible and therefore confirm the hadith, and some others even suggested healing powers for the hadith.